Psychedelic/plug-docs/docs/build-an-app-examples/plug-auth-nns.md

 An Agent is required to talk to the Canister.

-In the `app.js`, after the connection being granted, an agent is automatically created.

-We call the `requestConnect` by passing a whitelist (a list of allowed Canister ids).
+In the `app.js` we'll call the `requestConnect` by passing a whitelist (a list of allowed Canister ids) that instantiates the agent once the request is granted.

-For our use-case case we use a single Canister id to represent the `NNS/UI`.

-Create the list at the top of the file, in the same level or scope of `main`:
+Before we do the request, create the whitelist at the top of the file, at the same level or scope of `main`:

 ```js
 // Canister Ids